-- A not-for-profit library
+- A support organisation for fundraisers

-- An inner-city youth project
+- An international development charity that primarily works with children in India

 - A health related social enterprise

-- A coaching and mentoring charity for the socially excluded
+- A coaching and mentoring charity

-- A Christian trust
+- A charity working with those impacted by hearing loss

 Corporate Governance

 Corporate governance is designed to ensure we meet our legal and strategic responsibilities.
 From a legal and financial liability perspective, insurance has been taken out to cover the following issues: professional indemnity and public liability.